nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 \end{aligned}\end{equation}\tag{4}\label{eq4}$$

-And we are done, if you notice that the right side term in the integral is the filtering distribution at $$t-1$$, which we have already computed.
+And we are done, if you notice that the right side term in the integral is the filtering distribution at $$t-1$$, which we have already computed recursively.
 In the literature names are given to the step that requires computing $$ p\left( \mathbf{s}_{t} \mid \mathbf{v}_{1:t-1} \right )$$ called *prediction*, because it's our belief on $$ \mathbf{s}_{t}$$ before observing the currrent measurement, and *correction* is the name given to the step $$ p\left(\mathbf{s}_{t} | \mathbf{v}_{1:t}\right) \propto \color{green}{g}\left( \mathbf{v}_{t} \mid \mathbf{s}_{t} \right ) \cdot p\left( \mathbf{s}_{t} \mid \mathbf{v}_{1:t-1} \right )$$, because we "correct" our prediction by taking into account the measurement.

-In a LDS, all computations have closed form solutions, and this algorithm instantiates into the *Kalman Filter*.
+In a LDS all computations have closed form solutions, and this algorithm instantiates into the *Kalman Filter*.
 For discrete  valued random variables, if the dimensionalities are small we can also do exact computations and the label this time is *Forward-Backward* algorithm for HMMs.
 When variables are non-Gaussian and/or transition/observation densities are nonlinear function of their inputs, we have to perform approximate inference.
 By far the most popular method is to use Monte Carlo approximations, and more specifically importance sampling.
 When we use importance sampling to approximate the filtering distribution, this is called *particle filtering*.

 ### Recursive formulations <a name="recursive"></a>

-Note that most particle filtering methods, which we will describe later, actually do not compute the filtering distribution with the correction and prediction steps explicitly.
-Instead, they express the filtering distribution by finding recursive relationships.
-Here, we show how this view is equivalent to the one just presented.
-The calculations will be instructive to understand particle filtering later.
-Consider the sequential estimation of a different distribution to the filtering, namely:
+There is another way to derive generic computation steps to obtain the filtering distribution.
+It is common in the particle filtering literature to consider the sequential estimation of a different distribution to the filtering, namely:

 $$\begin{equation}\begin{aligned}
 p(\mathbf{s}_{1:t} \mid \mathbf{v}_{1:t}) \propto p(\mathbf{s}_{1:t}, \mathbf{v}_{1:t})